Last Updated on July 27, 2019 by Christine Kaaloa

-Cappadocia is a very large region of valleys, villages and towns.
-The reason a lot of people come out to Cappadocia is for the rock formations.
-Many of them are unusually shaped and it makes you wonder if aliens didn’t do a bit of the carving.
+Traveling Cappadocia is a very large region of valleys, villages and towns.
+The reason a Cappadocia trip is popular for most tourists to Turkey is because of the rock formations.
+As Cappadocia top attractions these UNESCO World Heritage rocks are unusually shaped and it makes you wonder if aliens didn’t do a bit of the carving!

 10 Best Things to Do in Cappadocia, Turkey

 Goreme is a perfect base for lodging and to start a sightseeing adventure.
-It’s walking distance from many great sights such as the Open Air museum, Love valley, Red Valley and you can book a hot air balloon ride here.
+Although this small town is 10-12 hours from Istanbul, it is mere walking distances from many Cappadocia top attractions such as the Open Air museum, Love valley, Red Valley and you can book a hot air balloon ride here.

 All the rocks in the alleys are made of volcanic ash, so it can crumble very easily.
 The erosion gives it its shape.
 Also you have many minerals which creates the colors in different parts of the terrain.